modernben/forge-docs/1.0/accounts/tags.md

 ## Overview

-"Tagging" your servers and sites can make them easier to manage, especially if you have a many servers / sites.
+"Tagging" your servers and sites can make them easier to manage, especially if you have many servers / sites.
 Servers can be tagged via the server dashboard's **Meta** tab's **Server Metadata** section, while sites can be tagged via the site dashboard's **Meta** tab.

 You may delete tags and their associations from Forge's [tags dashboard](https://forge.laravel.com/user/profile#/tags).